Circinus (The Compasses) Constellation

-Sky chart of Circinus from your location
+Sky Chart of Circinus Constellation

 Here we provide a simplified sky chart of the Circinus constellation.
 Alternatively it is possible to locate Circinus in the night sky using our Online Interactive Planetarium.

-Visibility of Circinus from your location
+Visibility of Circinus Constellation

 Circinus is currently not visible from Greenwich, United Kingdom [change]

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations these times can have little relevance.

 The table below lists the top 20 brightest stars in the Circinus constellation.
 See also the complete list of 34 stars brighter than magnitude 6.5 (approximate) in the constellation of Circinus.
 Click on each star to see more details about it.

 |...go to the complete list of 34 bright stars in the constellation of Circinus|

 (*) HR stands for Harvard Revised Bright Star Catalogue, which is also known as the Yale Catalogue of Bright Stars.